 Leftover crab cakes can be kept in the refrigerator in an airtight container for up to 3 days.
 Reheat them in a dry saute pan on medium heat to make them crispy again or reheat them in the air fryer.
 Freeze cooled crab cakes for up to 3 months.
 Thaw in the refrigerator before reheating.
 Leftover crab cakes can be chopped and added to a crab salad, or mixed into a cheesy crab dip.

 Did you make these easy Crab Cakes?
 Be sure to leave a rating and a comment below!

 - ¼ cup mayonnaise

 - 1 tablespoon Worcestershire sauce

-- Check the meat for any hard and sharp cartilage, remove and discard them.
+- Check the crab meat for any hard and sharp cartilage, remove, and discard.

-- Shape into 6-8 crab cakes, about ½ cup each and place on prepared baking sheet.
-Cover and refrigerate for at least 1 hour.
+- Gently press to shape into 6-8 crab cakes using ⅓ cup each, then place on a plate.
+Cover with plastic wrap and refrigerate for at least 1 hour.

 - Serve immediately with tartar sauce and lemon wedges.